VirtualWolf/weatherbot/README.md

 }
 ```

-Additional options can be specified to use a server password or join a private or secret channel, as well as enabling TLS, not verifying self-signed certificates, changing the port number, and disabling the weather, Mastodon toot, fact, or restart listeners:
+Additional options can be specified to use a server password or join a private or secret channel, as well as enabling TLS, not verifying self-signed certificates, changing the port number, and disabling the weather, URL, fact, or restart listeners:

 ```json
 {